jeff-hykin/json_fix/README.md

 ## Fallback Table

 If you want **all python classes to be jsonable by default**, we can easily do that with the fallback table.
-The logic is `if notthing in override table, and no .__json__ method, then check the fallback table`.
+The logic is `if nothing in override table, and no .__json__ method, then check the fallback table`.

 ```python
 import json_fix # import this before the JSON.dumps gets called